 The hairy woodpecker is a bird species woodpeckers in Minnesota and other parts of the United States.
 It belongs to the family Picidae, which also includes ground-dwelling birds like chickadees and woodpeckers.

-The hairy woodpecker has brown plumage with white feathers on its neck and breast.
+The hairy woodpecker has brown plumage and white neck and breast feathers.
 Its wings are black with white bars at the edge of each feather, giving it its name (the Greek word for “hairy”).

 This bird eats insects such as beetles or ants that live on trees near water sources; it also eats large spiders when available!